 - Preserving access to health care in rural areas.
 I have led the successful effort to extend the Conrad State 30 program that allows international doctors trained in the United States to extend their stay in the country if they agree to practice in underserved communities, and I have introduced bipartisan legislation to expand the program.
 I successfully fought to renew funding for community health centers—which are critical sources of care in rural areas—as part of the Bipartisan Budget Act.
 I have also cosponsored multiple pieces of legislation, like the Rural Emergency Acute Care Hospital (REACH) Act, Improving Access to Cardiac and Pulmonary Rehabilitation Act, Critical Access Hospital Relief Act that became law in February 2018, Protecting Access to Rural Therapy Services Act, and the Rural Health Connectivity Act, to strengthen and expand access to care in rural areas.
 The Improving Access to Cardiac and Pulmonary Rehabilitation Act, which expands access to care by allowing physician assistants, nurse practitioners, and clinical nurse specialists to supervise cardiac, intensive cardiac, and pulmonary rehabilitation programs, and the CHRONIC Care Act, which expands the use of telehealth and makes additional reforms to the health care delivery system, were signed into law in February of 2018.
 I have also worked to ensure that rural health care providers that have been hit especially hard by the coronavirus pandemic get the support that they need, including working to secure emergency funding for community health centers – over half of which are located in rural areas.

 - Providing support for seniors and their families.
 I introduced the Americans Giving Care to Elders Act, which would establish a federal tax credit to assist with the costs of caring for an aging family member.
 I also introduced the Alzheimer’s Caregiver Support Act with Senator Collins from Maine, which would expand training and support services for families and caregivers of patients with Alzheimer’s and related dementias.
-In addition, I introduced a bill with Senator Grassley—signed into law in March of 2018—to help families locate missing loved ones with developmental disabilities, Alzheimer’s or other forms of dementia and to provide training and technology to first responders and law enforcement to help them find these vulnerable individuals.
+In addition, I introduced a bill with Senator Grassley—signed into law in March of 2018—to help families locate missing loved ones with developmental disabilities, Alzheimer’s, or other forms of dementia and to provide training and technology to first responders and law enforcement to help them find these vulnerable individuals.
 I have also introduced and cosponsored multiple bipartisan bills to improve the quality of life for seniors and encourage the use of remote monitoring technology and telehealth services in Medicare and other programs, including the CHRONIC Care Act—which was signed into law in February of 2018—the Fostering Independence Through Technology Act, the Independence at Home Act, and the CONNECT for Health Act.
 Seniors are also especially vulnerable to the impact of the coronavirus, and I have introduced legislation to expand telehealth services for seniors and increase access to technology for "virtual visits" at nursing facilities, so that seniors can connect with their loved ones during the pandemic while staying safe.

 - Expanding health care coverage for children.
 I supported the Medicare Access and Children's Health Insurance Program Reauthorization Act, which was signed into law in April 2015, to support health coverage for approximately 8.9 million children who do not qualify for Medicaid and whose families cannot afford private insurance.
 In February of 2018, we successfully extended funding of CHIP, the Children's Health Insurance Program, through 2027.

 - Providing access to mental health services.
 Substance use and mental health disorders do not discriminate, and if we are going to combat addiction we must prioritize prevention, early intervention, expanding access to treatment, and giving people a path to recovery.
 I introduced the bipartisan Anna Westin Act—which was included in the 21st Century CURES Act signed into law in December 2016—to help the millions of Americans suffering from eating disorders get the help they need.
 The law increases awareness and early detection of eating disorders, requires insurers to cover residential treatment, and clarifies the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act to ensure health insurance companies cover all mental health and substance use disorder benefits in the same way they do physical illnesses.
 I also support the Excellence in Mental Health and Addiction Treatment Expansion Act to allow more states to conduct demonstration programs—like Minnesota has—to improve access to community mental health services.
 We successfully increased funding for these community mental health programs in March of 2018.

 - Combating the opioid crisis and increased use of methamphetamine.
 I’m also working to combat the opioid crisis and the recent increase that we have seen in the use of methamphetamine and ensure that communities have the resources they need for prevention and treatment.
 I led three bipartisan bills that were signed into law as part of legislation to address the opioid epidemic in October of 2018: the SALTS Act, which I led with Senator Lindsey Graham to make it easier to prosecute the sale and distribution of “analogue” drugs, which are synthetic substances that are substantially similar to illegal drugs; the STOP Act, which I introduced with Senator Rob Portman to help stop dangerous synthetic drugs like fentanyl from being shipped through our postal system from overseas; and the Eliminating Kickbacks in Recovery Act, which I introduced with Senator Marco Rubio to help crack down on health care facilities or providers that try to game the system to take advantage of vulnerable patients.
 In addition, along with three other senators, I introduced the Comprehensive Addiction and Recovery Act (CARA), which became law in July 2016.
 This bipartisan legislation encourages states and local communities to pursue a full array of proven strategies in the fight against addiction.
-Last year, I introduced the CARA 2.0 Act with a bipartisan group of senators to build on the momentum of CARA by increasing funding and putting in place additional policy reforms to combat the opioid epidemic.
+In 2018, I introduced the CARA 2.0 Act with a bipartisan group of senators to build on the momentum of CARA by increasing funding and putting in place additional policy reforms to combat the opioid epidemic.
 One important provision in the CARA 2.0 Act is based on my bipartisan bill, the Prescription Drug Monitoring Act, to require states that receive certain federal funding to have prescription drug monitoring programs that use best practices to stop the kind of “doctor shopping” that facilitates addiction and to share their data with other states.
 We know that opioid addiction too often begins with the abuse of legal prescription painkillers, and with this bill, we can do something about that.
 Finally, I have introduced the LifeBOAT Act with Senator Joe Manchin that simply places a one-cent fee on each milligram of active opioid ingredient in a prescription pain pill to create a permanent stream of funding for substance abuse treatment, and I’m continuing to fight for additional funds and resources for communities that have been impacted by addiction.

 - Increasing research funding to seek new cures.
 I have consistently fought for strong funding for research at our federal research agencies, including the NIH, so researchers don’t have their hands tied by the whims of Washington.
 I supported the 21st Century CURES Act—and was there when President Obama signed it into law in December 2016—which contains nearly $5 billion in funding for NIH research into cures for Alzheimer’s, cancer, and other diseases.
 The 2016, 2017, 2018, and 2019 spending bills that were signed into law also included significant increases in NIH funding, which were the largest increase in over a decade.
 I also introduced a bipartisan resolution with Senator Collins from Maine declaring that the goal of preventing and effectively treating Alzheimer's by 2025 is an "urgent national priority."
 Finally, as co-chair of the bipartisan Rare Disease Congressional Caucus, I am working to increase the number of safe, effective, and affordable treatments that are available for people with rare diseases.